Skip to content

 Amazon has been a driving force behind the way customers perceive shipping costs and timelines.
 Even if you don’t think you’re competing with the online giant, chances are that your customers are holding you to Amazon’s delivery standards.

 Your order fulfillment needs are unique.
-But like many eCommerce companies, exploring a multi-channel fulfillment strategy rather than doing it all in-house may help you to save on fulfillment costs, improve the customer experience, and build a stronger business.
+But like many e-commerce companies, exploring a multi-channel fulfillment strategy rather than doing it all in-house may help you to save on fulfillment costs, improve the customer experience, and build a stronger business.

 Zenventory